pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1120 Java Frameworks

+Today I start to learn Quarkus Java framework for a recommendation of my mentor, my first impressions are good, Quarkus have something that in spring loss.

 #### Day 1119 Java Keystore

 Today, I learn how to use the Java Keystore to storage certificates, It's strange how Java store the certificates and private keys in a Keystore and then use this data to create TLS connections with some services.